mbrunoon/player-notifier-challenge/README.md

 A notification (email) will be send to the user when that register received a value at “read_at” field.
 This can be done using the Admin Trigger endpoint (/admin/trigger/notification/:id) sending a PATCH request.
 The Notification will be updated automatically and the email will be send to the user.

+# MiniTest

+Run `rails test` to execute all application tests.

 ---

 Source: [https://realfevr.github.io/challenge/](https://realfevr.github.io/challenge/)